Taxis, hackney carriages and private hire vehicles, along with their drivers and private hire operators, are licensed by local authorities.

-- A hackney carriage - the vehicle and driver are immediately available for hire and can be hailed on the street
+- Hackney Carriage – the vehicle and driver are immediately available for hire and can be hailed on the street.

-- A private hire vehicle - these must be booked in advance, through a licensed operator
+- Private Hire Vehicle – these must be booked in advance, through a licensed operator.

-Each licensed vehicle is issued with a licence plate, updated annually and which must be fixed to the rear of the vehicle.
-Some executive hire and speciality vehicles will have a small internal plate fixed to the windscreen rather than an external plate.
+Each licensed vehicle is issued with a licence plate.
+These are updated annually and must be fixed to the rear of the vehicle.
+Some executive hire and speciality vehicles will have a small internal plate fixed to the windscreen instead of an external plate.

-Licensed drivers are issued with a photographic I.D. badge, which must be worn at all times whilst acting as the driver of a licensed vehicle.
+Licensed drivers are issued with a photographic I.D. badge.
+This must be worn at all times whilst acting as the driver of a licensed vehicle.